Cycling74/min-devkit/ReadMe.md

 * mac example: `./test_dcblocker_tilde -s`
 * win example: `test_dcblocker_tilde.exe -s`

-Or you can run them your IDE's debugger by selecting the "RUN_TESTS" target.
+Or you can run them with your IDE's debugger by selecting the "RUN_TESTS" target.

 ## Continuous Integration